Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

-\begin{definition}[Evenly spaced point process] Let $\eta$ be a stationary ergodic simple point process on \(\R\) and denote by $\mathbf{P}_0$ the law of its Palm version \(\eta_0\).
-We say that $\eta$ (and also $\eta_0$) is \emph{evenly spaced}, if \begin{enumerate}[(a)] \item there exists a constant \(a_1>0\) such that
+\begin{definition}[Evenly spaced renewal process] Let $\eta$ be a standard renewal process on \(\R\) and denote by $\mathbf{P}_0$ the law of its Palm version \(\eta_0\).
+We say that $\eta$ (and also $\eta_0$) is \emph{evenly spaced}, if for any \(a>2\lambda\) the large-deviation bound